matthewpurri/matthewpurri/README.md

 ### Hi there!
-My name is Matthew Purri, I am currently a PhD candidate at Rutgers University.
-I am studying computer vision and machine learning.
+My name is Matthew Purri, I am currently researching and building an ML company focused on video understanding.
+I was recently a PhD candidate at Rutgers University (graduated May 2023).
+I studyied computer vision and machine learning.
 My thesis is concentrated on understanding object properties from visual information.
 I have previously interned at Amazon, Clarifai, and Kitware.

-I am currently working on studying polarized light for improving computer vision algorithms and using transformer networks for vision tasks.
+See all of my research on my google scholar: https://scholar.google.com/citations?user=coyatVIAAAAJ&hl=en

 ### Current Topics of Interest
 * Transformer Networks